 - Mental Health Considerations during COVID-19 Outbreak

-These mental health considerations were developed by the WHO Mental Health Department as support for mental and psychological well-being during COVID-19 outbreak.
+These mental health considerations were developed by the WHO Mental Health Department as support for mental and psychological well-being during the COVID-19 outbreak.

 - Frequently Asked Questions on Mental Health, Mental Illness, and COVID-19